OpenSouceCode/Hacktoberfest2020/README.md

 _Do not use special characters in the template above._

 ## 4. Wait for Pull Request to merge
+#Well it is not compulsory that someone will merge your pull request always, So try to contribute more.

 ## 5. Celebrate - you've done your first pull request!!